-In the course of our work, we sometimes come across documents or datasets, either through public records requests or other means, which could be of value to members of the campus community.
+In the course of the work done by the AS Review, documents or datasets are come across, either through public records requests or other means, which could be of value to members of the campus community.
 For example: past committee agendas, a searchable pdf of the campus police log and a spreadsheet of University Police purchases.
-While it would be important to hold back documents that could infringe on someone's privacy, like random pohce reports, these documents could be a resource to other students working on projects or seeking to understand how the university works.
+While it would be important to hold back documents that could infringe on someone's privacy, like random police reports, these documents could be a resource to other students working on projects or seeking to understand how the university works.
 It would be easy to host these documents on our website for download, and would perhaps drive traffic to the website, as well as foster transparency on campus.
 While they have yet to post any documents, WSU's Daily Evergreen has adopted this idea.